UK dividends hit record high in 2011 - Capita

 Payments will reach 75 billion pounds in 2012, the Dividend Monitor report, which uses data from Exchange Data International, said, with special dividends a big contributor.

-Vodafone will pay shareholders 2 billion pounds in February out of money earned from its stake in Verizon Wireless (VZ.N).
+Vodafone will pay shareholders 2 billion pounds in February out of money earned from its stake in Verizon Wireless.

 The world's largest mobile operator by revenue will account for almost 10 percent of all dividends paid in the UK in 2012, Capita said.

 Special dividends totalled 2.9 billion pounds last year, a fourfold increase from 2010.
-Big payers included International Power IPR.L, which rewarded shareholders with 1.6 billion pounds, and mining company Antofagasta (ANTO.L), who gave back 600 million.
+Big payers included International Power, which rewarded shareholders with 1.6 billion pounds, and mining company Antofagasta, who gave back 600 million.

 A total of 438 British companies paid dividends in 2011, barely up from 434 in 2010.
 373 firms increased, started or reinstated dividends, while 90 slashed or cancelled payments.